shadeetabasi/NYC-Challenge-Final/README.md

 ### Determiing Walkability - Real Estate & Subway Station Datasets

 # MACHINE LEARNING - Random Forest Regression

-* The goal of ensemble methods is to combine the predictions of several base estimators built with a given learning algorithm in order to improve generalizability robustness over a single estimator.

 *  Merge all dataframes outlined above, only keeping the binary encoded values to use as features (x variables)
 *  Assign X values from the Real Estate Final table for the model & cast all as int